 WARNING!
 THESE BEFORE AND AFTER PICTURES ARE A HUGE SUCCESS – NOT A FAILURE!
 PLEASE READ CAREFULLY…

 Already a current valued customer, a paper mill approached W.S.
 Hampshire, Inc. with a problematic application.
-The existing design – a bronze sleeve bearing used in their dryer line– was a chronic problem.
-It seems that external lubrication would be lost with no predictable frequency.
-When that happened, the bearing would fail and the line needed to shut down to replace the bearing.
-The outage was needed immediately in order to prevent costly damage to the housing, journal, and related components.
-Those of you readers in the steel, paper, or any other processing line would understand this problem.
+The existing design – a bronze sleeve bearing used in the dryer section of their paper machine– was a chronic problem.
+It seems that would experience lubrication failures with no predictable frequency.
+When that happened, the bronze bearings would fail and an immediate unplanned outage was needed to prevent costly damage to the housing, journal, and related components.
+Those of you in the steel, paper, lumber, or any other processing line would understand the pain of this.

-The two pictures on the right show the bearing upon installation.
-In the top photo, since this replicated the metal part design, you’ll see that grease grooves were machined in.
+The two pictures above show the bearing upon installation.
+In the left photo, since this replicated the metal part design, you’ll see that grease grooves were machined in.
 Also notice the top and bottom collar/flanges.
-The bottom photo shows what seems to be a failed bearing – notice the grease groove are gone and the collar/flanges have worn away as well.
+The right photo shows what seems to be a failed bearing – notice the grease groove are gone and the collar/flanges have worn away as well.
 The material is cracked and charred.

 BUT THIS WAS A SUCCESS!
 Why?
 The customer intentionally ran the bearing in continuous service for 5 weeks – with ZERO external lubrication – and at temperatures exceeding 550 F – FOR 5 WEEKS (yes that is repeating).
 A bronze bearing with ZERO lubrication would have lasted a MAXIMUM of 36 hours.
 The customer estimated that approximately $40,000 – $50,000 in parts, labor, and lost production would have been saved if this was a real time event since the 5 weeks represented a full maintenance cycle.